elizabethhalper/bedrock/cluster/azure/README.md

 #### Copy Terraform Template

 The typical way to create a new environment is to start from an existing template.
-To create a cluster environment based on the `azure-simple` template, for example, copy it to a new subdirectory with the name of the cluster you want to create:
+For example, to create a cluster environment based on the `azure-simple` template, while in the bedrock directory, copy it to a new subdirectory with the name of the cluster you want to create:

 ```bash
 $ cp -r cluster/environments/azure-simple cluster/environments/<your new cluster name>